 Technical teams need to be just as ambitious as their product counterparts, and that means understanding a little bit of each other’s worlds to know what’s feasible and what will cause deadlines to crash.

 Engineering is the technical team of developers and managers who write the code and create the front end, so the clearer the guidance they get upfront, the better.
-That doesn’t mean micromanaging from the product team, but it does mean regular check-ins to increase buy-in, build cohesion and avoid surprises.
+That doesn’t mean micromanaging from the product team, but it does mean regular check-ins to increase buy-in, build cohesion, and avoid surprises.

 Going back to our blogging platform example, let’s say there are some whiz-bang features on the front end that will dazzle users.
 A product manager might tell engineering to focus on those features.
-If product has done its job, the tech leads can accurately inform them how long it will take to implement the features.
+If the product team has done its job, the tech leads can accurately inform them how long it will take to implement the features.

 However, they could just as easily warn the product team that there are backend issues to tackle to enable those frontend goodies.
 There’s no way to have one without the other, and this is another area where the tension comes in, as timelines might have to be readjusted.